inaki321/k8sOnDemand/README.md

 NAME             READY   STATUS    RESTARTS   AGE     IP             NODE         NOMINATED NODE   READINESS GATES main-server-8495669c8c-99lh8   1/1     Running   0          55m     10.1.131.146   tr-2gx5vl3   <none>           <none>
 ```

+This is going to call /login/user/ and assign group engineer for a new pod, this is returning the info of that pod
+To use that pod

 Eg.  `curl http://main-server.local/login/user/engineer`
 Eg.  `curl 10.1.131.146:5000/login/user/engineer`